Kong/blog-mocking/README.md

 ##### Summary

-In order to create on-demand testing services, we will need the ability to switch from real services to mocked services during performance testing at run time.
+In order to create on-demand testing services, we will need the ability to switch from real services to mocked services and vice versa during performance testing at run time.
 As it turns out, a service mesh is the perfect tool to accomplish this task.
 By routing traffic at layer 4, you can redirect traffic without changing any application configuration.
 In this tutorial, we are going to use [Kong Mesh](https://docs.konghq.com/konnect/mesh-manager/) running in Konnect as our service mesh implemention combined with the [TrafficRoute](https://docs.konghq.com/mesh/latest/policies/traffic-route/#main) policy.
 We will be running a [multizone](https://docs.konghq.com/mesh/2.5.x/production/deployment/multi-zone/) deployment for our service mesh, which allows for workloads running in different regions, on different clouds, or in different datacenters.
 For our mocking framework, we will be using [Mountebank](http://mbtest.org).

 In this tutorial, we will be using three micro-services.
 We will have two backend services that provide data, and one frontend api that calls the backend services.